-The perfect thing about choosing affordable, common ingredients for your charcuterie board is that you may already have great ingredients in your fridge or pantry!
+The perfect thing about choosing affordable, common ingredients for your board is that the ingredients may already be in your fridge or pantry!

-As far as I’m concerned, as long as the ingredients are fresh and not expired, they’re fair game!
-I know I personally have my charcuterie boards made before guests arrive, so chances are, your guests would never see whether you just opened that jar of pickles or that bag of crackers, or if they’ve been in your pantry since your last grocery pickup.
+As far as I'm concerned, as long as the ingredients are fresh and not expired, they’re fair game!
+I know I personally have my charcuterie boards made before guests arrive.
+That way guests never know whether the jar of pickles is new or from last week’s grocery run.

-Plan your menu before you go to the store so you know if there are items you can scratch off the list thanks to your previous snack cravings!
+Plan your menu before you go to the store, so you know what items you do and don’t need.

 Now that you know some money-saving tips, let’s put them to the test!

 This grocery list is my go-to when I’m hosting a party for 8-10 people.
 Keeping the four tips above in mind, I’m able to create this delicious spread for under $40.
 Use these ingredients to recreate my board or simply let it inspire you for your own creation!

 |Honey roasted almonds||$3.99|